michalis11892/picoscopeDataLogger/README.md

 These wil not be referenced again for the sake of simplicity

-*NOTE: The following Appendix entries are specified with the ps2000a driver in mind, other driver implementations of thesde methods differ slightly in trig_pwq_config, for further details please see the comments in trig_pwq_macros.py*
+*NOTE: The following Appendix entries are specified with the ps2000a driver in mind, other driver implementations of thesde methods differ slightly in the adc count maximum and the number of elements in a PSX000A_TRIGGER_CONDITIONS structure, for further details please see the associated documentation from the manufacturers website*
 ### Driver Configuration Macros:
 ***
 **driver_replacement**(driver = None)